-To locate websites for state courts in California, including appeals courts, there are several directories that track them:
+To locate websites for state courts in California, including appeals courts, there are several directories that track them.
+They include:

 Alameda County Superior Court Online

-The Alameda County Superior Court has a website with three options for searching for civil court cases:
+The Alameda County Superior Court has a website with Four options for searching for civil court cases:

-- Pending Case Hearings (searchable by plaintiff or defendant, but only for cases with hearings in the next 5 days)
+- Pending Case Hearings Search - searchable by plaintiff or defendant, but only for cases with hearings in the next 5 day

-- Judges' Calendars (for cases being heard in the next 30 days, seachable by court and judge)
+- Judges' Calendars Search - for cases being heard in the next 30 days, seachable by court and judge

-Alameda County Superior Court has a special web page where you can search for electronic copies of documents filed in civil court cases.
+Alameda County Superior Court has a web page where, if you know the file number for a civil case, you can search for electronic copies of documents filed in civil court cases.
 Go to:

-At that page click on the link for Case Summary.
+At that page click on the link for Case Number Search.

-After searching for a case, to see what documents are available for viewing onilne in the case, click on the Register of Actions button in the menu on the left.
-For help on viewing the documents, see the About Image Viewing page.
+When you've selected a particular case, to see what documents are available for viewing onilne in the case, click on the Register of Actions tab (a fee is charged to view some of the files).

 You also can locate a case by the date it was filed, if you know the date.
-To do this, at the main DomainWeb site click on the link for Public Reports (Filings).
+Go to:

 Alameda County Superior Court has an online database of court calendars that list the cases being heard by different judges.